-I ordered an Echo Dot in January of this year.
+I ordered an Echo Dot last year.
 The idea of verbal commands for Amazon music and audiobooks drew me in, but the quick and easy way to record lists and set reminders is what keeps me going.

 By day, I’m a ‘stay-at-home mom’ of two young children.
 I keep tiny humans alive, make food, give hugs, referee, make food, chauffeur, wipe tears, and make food.
 During the school year, we homeschool a few days a week.
 By night, I write and work from home as the Director of Operations for a non-profit.

 I knew having an assistant would spoil me.
 I had no idea I would use her for so much.
 Here are the five reasons why Alexa may be a mom’s best friend: